Rohinton Fali Nariman: Notable judgements

-Freedom of Speech
+Freedom of speech

 Nariman and Jasti Chelameswar formed the two judge bench of the Supreme Court of India which struck down a controversial law which gave Indian police the power to arrest anyone accused of posting emails or other electronic messages which "causes annoyance or inconvenience".
 The judges held Section 66A of the Information Technology Act, which made such offenses punishable up to three years imprisonment, to be unconstitutional.
 The judgement was authored by Nariman.
 According to Nariman and Chelameswar, several terms in the law they were striking down were "open-ended, undefined and vague" which made them nebulous in nature.
 According to the judges: "What may be offensive to one may not be offensive to another.
 What may cause annoyance or inconvenience to one may not cause annoyance or inconvenience to another."

 In their judgement, the judges clarified that a distinction needs to be made between discussion, advocacy, and incitement.
 Any discussion, or advocacy of even an unpopular cause cannot be restricted, and it is only when such discussion or advocacy reaches the level of incitement whereby it causes public disorder or affects the security of the state can it be curbed.

 The judgement has been welcomed for defending the Indian Constitution's ideals of tolerance and the constitutional provisions of free speech.
 It has been pointed out that the controversial law struck down by Nariman and Chelameswar had gained notoriety after many people in India started getting arrested for seemingly innocuous reasons on the ground that they had violated the now scrapped law.

 Triple Talaq

-In a landmark judgement, a five-judge Bench struck down instantaneous triple talaq by 3–2 majority and termed it void, illegal and unconstitutional.
-While Justice Kurian Joseph, Justice Rohinton Fali Nariman and Justice Uday Umesh Lalit struck down the practice; Chief Justice JS Khehar and Justice Abdul Nazeer asked Parliament to make a law in this regard.
-Justice Rohinton Fali Nariman judgement was against the practice of Triple Talaq where he stated "Triple Talaq is a disapproved form of divorce.
+In a landmark judgement, a five-judge bench struck down instantaneous triple talaq by 3–2 majority and termed it void, illegal and unconstitutional.
+While Justice Kurian Joseph, Justice Nariman and Justice U. U. Lalit struck down the practice; Chief Justice JS Khehar and Justice S. Abdul Nazeer asked parliament to make a law in this regard.
+Justice Nariman's judgement was against the practice of Triple Talaq where he stated "Triple Talaq is a disapproved form of divorce.
 Even the Hanafi law says triple talaq is sinful.
 1937 Act recognizes triple talaq and therefore does not violate Article 13.
 It is not possible for the court to fold his hands when petitioners come to court.
 Practice of triple talaq is bad and can be tested as legislation."